-Region Five encompasses the counties of Accomack, Franklin, Isle of Wright, James City, Northampton, Southampton and York; and the cities of Chesapeake, Newport News, Hampton, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg.
+Region Five encompasses the counties of Accomack, Franklin, Isle of Wright, James City, Northampton, Southampton and York; and the cities of Chesapeake, Newport News, Norfolk, Hampton, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg.
 The Region Five Council is led by Thomas Frantz as Chair and Anne Conner as Vice Chair.
-Reinvent Hampton Roads serves as Region 5’s support organization and is led by President and CEO, Jim Spore and Executive Vice, President Donna Morris.
+Reinvent Hampton Roads is a 501(c)(3) and serves as Region 5’s support organization.
+Reinvent is led by president and CEO, Jim Spore and Executive Vice President Donna Morris.

 In August, Region Five completed their Growth & Diversification Plan with full endorsement of the Council.
 The following three broad policy goals were developed from the Plan: